The Full Guide on Twitch Emote Sizes & Guidelines

 Twitch Emote Guidelines

-Twitch outlines the full requirements clearly on their website.
-However, there is a ton of unnecessary information, so I will outline the main Twitch emote guidelines down below:
+Twitch outlines the full emote guidelines on their website.
+However, there is a lot of information to sort through, so I will outline the main Twitch emote guidelines down below:

 • The emote must have a transparent background